Symplectic Structures with Non-Isomorphic Primitive Cohomology on open 4-Manifolds: 4-Manifolds from Graph Links

-Here, we give another example of fibrations of a $3$-manifold giving inequivalent symplectic structures on its associated (symplectic) $4$-manifold $S^1\times Y_f$.
+Here, we study a family of two-component links with different fibrations over a circle, resulting in inequivalent symplectic structures after taking the product with a circle.
+We start by describing the open 3-manifolds.
 Let $M^{(2n)} = S^3\backslash K^{(2n)}$, where $K^{(2n)}$ is the graph link pictured in Figure \ref{graph_link} below.
 The details of this diagram are given in \cite{Graph_Link}, where the third author showed the existence of $n+1$ inequivalent symplectic structures coming from different fibrations of $M^{(2n)}$.